-Furthermore, for developing a new potent anticancer drug, several analogues of I type compound such as I-4, I-5, I-6, I-7 and I-8, and another II type moiety such as II-1 and II-2 compound are also synthesized or semi-synthesized.
-Where the compound I-4 having chemical name 2-(1-hydroxy-4-oxocyclohexa-2,5-dienyl)-4H-chromen-4-one can be expressed by the general names of protoflavonone.
-The compound I-5 is also termed as 5-hydroxyprotoflavone, whose chemical name is 2-(1-hydroxy-4-oxocyclohexa-2,5dienyl)-5-hydroxy-4H-chromen-4-one.
-The compound I-6 having chemical name 5-hydroxy-2-(1-hydroxy-4-oxocyclohexa-2,5-dienyl)-7-methoxy-4H-chromen-4-one can be expressed by the general names of 5-hydroxy-7-methoxyprotoflavonone.
-The homologous compounds I-4 and I-7 15 have the similar structure, but a different function group on R11 positions only, which is a hydroxyl group and another is methoxyl group in that position.
-The compound I-5, I-8, II-1 and II-2 also present the modified function group of R11 positions models.
+Furthermore, for developing a new potent anticancer drug, several analogues of I type compound such as I-4, I-5, 15 I-6, I-7 and I-8, and another II type moiety such as II-1 and II-2 compound are also synthesized or semi-synthesized.
+The compound I-4 having the chemical name 2-(1-hydroxy-4-oxocyclohexa-2,5-dienyl)-4H-chromen-4-one can be expressed by the general name of protoflavonone.
+The compound I-5 is also termed as 5-hydroxyprotoflavone, and the chemical name is 2-(1-hydroxy-4-oxocyclohexa-2,5dienyl)-5-hydroxy-4H-chromen-4-one.
+The compound I-6 has the chemical name 5-hydroxy-2-(1-hydroxy-4-oxocyclohexa-2,5-dienyl)-7-methoxy-4H-chromen-4-one which can be expressed by the general name of 5-hydroxy-7methoxy-protoflavonone.
+The homologous compounds I-4 and I-7 have similar structures but a different function group on R11 positions only, which is a hydroxyl group and another is a methoxyl group in that position.
+The compound I-5, I-8, II-1 and II-2 also present the modified function group of R11 position models.

-Formula II having an β -naphthoflavone moiety, the compound II-1 has chemical name 3-(1-hydroxy-4-oxo-cyclohexa-2,5-dienyl)-1H-benzo[f]chromen-1-one.
-Compound II-2 has chemical name 1'-methoxy- β -naphthoflavone.
+Formula II has an β -naphthoflavone moiety, and the compound II-1 has the chemical name 3-(1-hydroxy-4-oxocyclohexa-2,5-dienyl)-1H-benzo[f]chromen-1-one.
+Compound II-2 has the chemical name 1'-methoxy- β -naphthoflavone.

 In previous studies, Protoapigenone (I-1) and its more potent analog compound II-1 (FIG. 1A) were shown to induce oxidative stress, consequently activating the p38 and JNK1/2 MAPK pathways following cell cycle arrest and apoptosis in several cancer cell types.
 These compounds were also found to reduce the size of tumor xenografts in nude mice without exerting toxic effects on the recipient.
-Recently, in those compounds of formula I and II were found 35 to induce chromosomal breakage through oxidative stress, implicating a role for benzopyran-4-one derivatives of formula I and II in interfering with DNA metabolism.
-Up to date, the biomolecular actions and implications of this benzopyran-4-one derivatives mediated interference are 40 mostly undetermined.
-Herein, we found that benzopyran-4one derivatives are capable of inhibiting DNA damageinduced activation of ATR targets Chk (Cell Cycle Checkpoint Kinase) 1 and FANCD2, which then sensitize tumor cells to chemotherapy, and finally results in tumor size 45 reduction in mice.
+55 Recently, those compounds of formula I and II were found to induce chromosomal breakage through oxidative stress, implicating a role for benzopyran-4-one derivatives of formula I and II in interfering with DNA metabolism.
+Until now, the biomolecular actions and implications of this 60 benzopyran-4-one derivative mediated interference are mostly undetermined.
+Herein, we found that benzopyran-4one derivatives are capable of inhibiting DNA damageinduced activation of ATR targets Chk (Cell Cycle Checkpoint Kinase) 1 and FANCD2, which then sensitize tumor 65 cells to chemotherapy, and finally results in tumor size reduction in mice.

 During virus infection, the immune system of the host is typically activated for defense.
-However, once it enters into a host cell, the virus will exploit some of the host cell's machinery to replicate themselves at high speed.
-Several 50 types of viruses have shown this replication, including the DNA viruses Epstein-Barr virus (EBV), herpes simplex virus 1 (HSV-1), adenovirus and SV40, papilloma virus, Hepatitis B virus, sindbis virus, and the lentivirus human immunodeficiency virus (HIV), which lead to the activation 55 of host DNA-damage response pathways.
+However, once it enters into a host cell, the virus will exploit some of the host cell's machinery to replicate itself at high speed.
+Several types of 5 viruses have shown this replication, including the DNA viruses Epstein-Barr virus (EBV), herpes simplex virus 1 (HSV-1), adenovirus and SV40, papilloma virus, Hepatitis B virus, sindbis virus, and the lentivirus human immunodeficiency virus (HIV), which lead to the activation of host DNA-damage response pathways.
 The activation of cellular DNA repair and recombination enzymes is beneficial for viral replications.
-Further, research shows that new small-molecule inhibitors of the DNA-damage response pathways may be of value to treat viral infections.
+Further, research shows that new smallmolecule inhibitors of the DNA-damage response pathways may be of value to treat viral infections.